Wondering how to create a spiritual growth plan that leads to a closer relationship with God and more meaning, peace and purpose in your life?

 But how can we discern the areas where we need spiritual growth the most?
 What are the secrets to developing a personal spiritual growth plan that will allow us to experience God’s love, peace and joy on even deeper levels?

-Let’s look at these spiritual growth plan secrets together.
+Let’s look at these spiritual growth plan secrets together–step by step.

 How can we find the true path to spiritual growth?
 First, I would encourage you to think through each of these spiritual growth plan steps below.
 Let God speak to you about the areas where He may want to help you find deeper spiritual growth.
 Ask Him to show you His unique plans for your spiritual growth in this season.